 Many of the analyses of the decline of manufacturing employment, including mine, looked at the inflation adjusted value of manufactured products over time and compared that with the number of workers employed in manufacturing them.
 When they discovered that the value of output per worker had increased, they attributed the change to increases in productivity.

 Instead, Houseman shows that the output of products per worker in manufacturing, except for the computer industry, has grown at about the same rate as the overall economy.
-The growth of the value of manufacturing output as measured by the Bureau of Economic Analysis is associated with product quality improvements, not increases in the volume of products manufactured.
-The chart below, which illustrate’s Houseman’s point, is from “Trade vs. Productivity: What Caused U. S. Manufacturing’s Decline and How to Revive It,” by Adams Nagar, Information Technology and Innovation Foundation, February, 2017.
+The growth of the value of manufacturing output, as measured by the Bureau of Economic Analysis, is associated with product quality improvements, not increases in the volume of products manufactured.
+The chart below, which illustrates Houseman’s point, is from “Trade vs. Productivity: What Caused U. S. Manufacturing’s Decline and How to Revive It,” by Adams Nagar, Information Technology and Innovation Foundation, February 2017.

 Growth of Real Value-Added Per Worker in Computer and Electronic Products, the Rest of the Manufacturing Sector, and the Rest of the Economy, 1998–2015

-As a result, Houseman concludes, “once the anomalous effects of computer industry are excluded, even descriptive statistics provide no prima facie evidence that higher rates of automation were primarily responsible for the long-term decline in manufacturing’s share of employment.
+As a result, Houseman concludes, “Once the anomalous effects of the computer industry are excluded, even descriptive statistics provide no prima facie evidence that higher rates of automation were primarily responsible for the long-term decline in manufacturing’s share of employment.
 Rather, they suggest that understanding the reasons for the slow output growth in manufacturing output—whether from weak growth in domestic demand, strong growth in imports, or weak growth in exports—is critical.”(p.
 19)

 Among the more significant options available at the state and local level are support for skills training, manufacturing process improvement assistance from programs like the Manufacturing Extension Program, programs to encourage technology transfer and commercialization, and those to encourage entrepreneurship.
 Additionally, streamlined regulatory and permit processes can help manufacturers seeking to locate or expand.

-But, it should also be understood that manufacturing employment is a small percentage of total employment, and that government policy responses will not fully erase the significant wage differentials that have led manufacturers to produce their products outside the United States.
+But, it should also be understood that manufacturing employment is a small percentage of total employment and that government policy responses will not fully erase the significant wage differentials that have led manufacturers to produce their products outside the United States.
 For that reason, rational economic development policies should also focus on encouraging the growth of service sector industries.